Toggle menu

 All cases

-Your original application form should be forwarded to the Licensing Service - licensing.administration@stockton.gov.uk
+Your original application form should be forwarded to the Licensing Service at licensing.administration@stockton.gov.uk.

 Please send copies of your application form to the following Responsible Authorities: